goodiee/ocr-models/README.md

 For detailed analysis, the `results.py` script can be run to generate plots showing performance dynamics for each image.
 This script helps visualize how different preprocessing techniques and OCR tools compare in accuracy across the dataset.

-## Results Summary
-EasyOCR yielded the highest accuracy among the three tools, but the overall performance was still not ideal.
-Preprocessing techniques improved results by approximately 10-12%, but only for EasyOCR.
-More sophisticated preprocessing is needed for further improvement, particularly due to the complexity and variability of the dataset.

 ## Setup Instructions

 1. Install the required dependencies using: